It probably happens to every man at some point in his life, though none wants to admit it.

 Talking to your healthcare provider about current medications you’re on is the first step, but if you’re able to rule out medications as a potential cause for sudden ED, you may want to consider medication as an option for treatment.

 The U.S. Food and Drug Administration (FDA) has approved several medications for the treatment of ED.
-Drugs like sildenafil (Viagra®), tadalafil (Cialis®), and vardenafil (Levitra®) work by relaxing the smooth muscles in the penis and increasing blood flow during sexual stimulation.
+Drugs like sildenafil (generic Viagra, or Viagra®), tadalafil (Cialis®), and vardenafil (Levitra®) work by relaxing the smooth muscles in the penis and increasing blood flow during sexual stimulation.
 If you have low testosterone, testosterone replacement therapy could also help.